adambard/learnxinyminutes-docs/c.html.markdown

 */

 /* A safe guard to prevent the header from being defined too many times.
-This */ /* happens in the case of circle dependency, the contents of the header is    */ /* already defined.                                                           */
+This */ /* happens in the case of circlular dependencies, or such as when a header is */ /* included alongside a header that includes the same header itself.          */
 #ifndef EXAMPLE_H /* if EXAMPLE_H is not yet defined. */
 #define EXAMPLE_H /* Define the macro EXAMPLE_H. */

+/* This is a less verbose non-standard alternative to the include guards just */ /* mentioned.
+While non-standard it avoids errors from the two header files   */ /* accidentally defining the same macro.
+Place it at the top of the header.   */
+#pragma once

 /* Other headers can be included in headers and therefore transitively */ /* included into files that include this header.                       */